Kärt Tomingas: Singing

-Kärt Tomingas began her career as a singer, primarily of folk-pop, pop music and jazz with the ensemble Park, just after graduating from secondary school.
+Tomingas began her career as a singer, primarily of folk-pop, pop music and jazz with the ensemble Park, just after graduating from secondary school.
 She recorded her first singles in 1987.
 Her first solo album, Korallid, was released in 1992 on the Estonian Theka label.
 Her second solo album, Sinine Kivi, was released in 2003.
 In 2017, her third solo studio album, Tähistus, was released.
 Tomingas has also recorded music for compilation albums with Park.
-In 2004, a "best of" album titled Korallid: Laulud aastatest 1987-93 was released by the Estonian label Vinge Records.Hooandja Kärt Tomingase autoriplaat "Tähistus".
-Retrieved 3 March 2018.
+In 2004, a "best of" album titled Korallid: Laulud aastatest 1987-93 was released by the Estonian label Vinge Records.

-Since 2016, Tomingas has been performing with the Kärt Tomingas Trio, composed of Tomingas (vocals), and musicians Külli-Katri Esken (keyboards), and Meelis Süt (percussion).
+Since 2016, Tomingas had performed with the Kärt Tomingas Trio, composed of Tomingas (vocals), and musicians Külli-Katri Esken (keyboards), and Meelis Süt (percussion).
 Esken and Süt had previously recorded music with Tomingas while they were members of the band Park.